tyleha/beneathdata/content/1 - Howto Build Pelican.md

 $ git branch -b source
 ```

 Here's where you're going to put all your pelican files.
-Your content folder, your theme folder, the pelicanconf.py file, everything (I suggest adding the output/ directory to .gitignore so you don't end up tracking it twice).
-When you're ready to push your site live, you'll need **[ghp-import](https://github.com/davisp/ghp-import)**.
+Your content folder, your theme folder, the pelicanconf.py file, everything needed to build your site.
+When you're ready to push your Pelican site live, you'll need **[ghp-import](https://github.com/davisp/ghp-import)**.

-`ghp-import` allows us to copy the contents of a specific folder to a separate branch.
+`ghp-import` allows us to copy the contents of a specific folder to a separate git branch.
 Saves a ton of time, and makes updating your Github Pages site a two-command action.

-Github will only look in a specific brach for the HTML content to serve your static site - the `master` brangh for user pages and the `gh-pages` branch for projects.
-So, depending on which page you're using, run the following command in your `source` branch:
+Github will only look in a specific brach for the HTML content to serve your static site - the `master` branch for user pages and the `gh-pages` branch for projects.
+So, depending on which page you're using, run the following command from your `source` branch:

 ```bash
 $ ghp-import -m 'commit message' -b master output